nicolasdanelon/UnofficialDocs/source/reference/settings.rst

 ``match_brackets``
    Set to ``false`` to disable underlining the brackets surrounding the cursor.
 ``match_brackets_content``
-   Set to ``false`` is you'd rather only highlight the brackets when the cursor is next to one.
+   Set this to ``false`` if you'd rather highlight only the brackets when the cursor is next to one.
 ``match_brackets_square``
    Set to ``false`` to stop highlighting square brackets.
 Only takes effect if ``match_brackets`` is ``true``.